A colourful and compact book about living abroad as a family

 My family has lived in Finland, Australia, Singapore and Switzerland.
 This book shares our experiences and adds to them some wise words from intercultural experts on the big issues: moving; adapting; language; weather; education; home and visiting family and friends in the native country.
 Each chapter is a fun and useful mix of cartoons, tips and stories.
 This may seem like a rollercoaster but it’s real life to us and many others abroad.
 Hop on board!

 Greetings from Abroadland – Experiences of Family Life Abroad shares personal experiences and intercultural experts’ advice about living abroad.
 The topics include moving abroad, adapting to a new environment, day care and schooling abroad, visiting family and friends in the native country and creating a home abroad.

 Each chapter is a mix of stories, tips and illustrations.
 The book comes with 35 real-life cartoons and 75 tips on how to make the most of your time abroad.

-Author donate’s her book earnings to charities fighting for environment.
+Author donate’s half of her book earnings to charities fighting for environment.